Vase with Three Handles

 Egyptian, Classical, Ancient Near Eastern Art

-Some of the finest works of New Kingdom glass were made under Akhenaten, perhaps under the inspiration of Asiatic glassmakers living in Egypt.
-Vessels such as this example were shaped around a sandy core and decorated with glass threads that were manipulated with a thin stick before the vessel had dried.
-By carefully moving his stick, the craftsman created ornate, rippled designs.
+Some of the finest works of New Kingdom glass were made during the reign of Akhenaten, perhaps under the inspiration of Asiatic glassmakers living in Egypt.
+Vessels such as this example were decorated with glass threads; using a thin stick before the vessel had dried, the artisan created ornate, rippled designs.

 ca. 1352-1336 B.C.E.